Table of Contents

 - Beta-blockers might also help to control explosive rage

 - Other drugs, if required

-Behavioral modifications or psychotherapy can help the people understand and have a control in their thoughts and behavior.
+Behavioral modifications or psychotherapy can help people understand and have control in their thoughts and behavior.
 This therapy mostly involves:

-- Focus on underlying feelings or motivations, including both the conscious and unconscious thought process.
+- Focus on underlying feelings or motivations, including both the conscious and the unconscious thought process.

-- Uncover underlying feelings and reasons behind an anger or rage.
+- Uncover underlying feelings and reasons behind anger or rage.

 - Help the individual in developing a better way to think about and also to control their behavior.